opentofu/vscode-opentofu/README.md

 ### Generate a bug report

 Experience a problem?
 You can have VS Code open a Github issue in our repo with all the information filled out for you.
 Open the Command Palette and invoke `OpenTofu: Generate Bug Report`.
-This will inspect the VS Code version, the OpenTofu extension version, the terraform-ls version and the list of installed extensions and open a browser window with GitHub loaded.
+This will inspect the VS Code version, the OpenTofu extension version, the tofu-ls version and the list of installed extensions and open a browser window with GitHub loaded.
 You can then inspect the information provided, edit if desired, and submit the issue.

 ### Reload the extension